 I am sure that many Members here today have been the target of online abuse or know someone who has.
 We have heard powerful stories.
 Close to half of adults in the UK say that they have seen hateful content online in the past year.
 I want to make it clear today that online abuse targeted towards anyone is unacceptable; as with so many other areas, what is illegal offline is also illegal online.

 Online abuse can have a huge impact on people’s lives, and is often targeted at the most vulnerable in our society.
-Our approach to tackling online harms will support more users to participate in online discussions by reducing the risk of bullying or being attacked on the basis of their identity.
+Our approach to tackling online harms will help more users to participate in online discussions by reducing the risk of bullying or being attacked on the basis of their identity.
 All in-scope companies will be expected to tackle illegal content and activity, including offences targeted at users on the basis of their sex, and to have effective systems in place to deal with such content.
 My Department is working closely with the Law Commission, which is leading a review of the law related to abusive and offensive online communications.
-The commission will issue final recommendations in 2021 that we will carefully consider.
+The commission will issue final recommendations in 2021 which we will carefully consider.

 It is important, though, to note that the aim of this regime is not to tackle individual pieces of content.
-We will not prevent adults from accessing or posting legal content, nor require companies to remove specific pieces of legal content.
+We will not prevent adults from accessing or posting legal content, or require companies to remove specific pieces of legal content.
 Instead, the regulatory regime will be focused on the systems and processes implemented by companies to address harmful content.
 That is why it will have the extensive effect that so many Members have called for today.

 I will deal briefly with anti-vaccination content.
 As we have heard today, many Members are concerned about this issue.
 As the Prime Minister made clear in the House yesterday, as we move into the next phase of vaccine roll-out, we have secured a major commitment from Facebook, Twitter and Google to the principle that no company should profit from or promote any anti-vaccine disinformation, and that they will respond to flagged content more swiftly.
 The platforms have also agreed to work with health authorities to promote scientifically accurate messages, and we will continue to engage with them.
-We know that anti-vaccination content could cost lives and we will not do anything that could allow it to proliferate.
+We know that anti-vaccination content could cost lives, and we will not do anything that could allow it to proliferate.
 We will also continue work on the media literacy strategy to allow people better to understand what they see online.

 Let me briefly address a few points that were raised in the debate.
 On product safety, the Office for Product Safety and Standards has a clear remit to lead the Government’s efforts to tackle the sale of unsafe goods online, and my officials are working with their counterparts in other Departments to deliver a coherent pro-innovation approach to governing digital technologies, and they will continue to do so.
 The Home Office is engaging with the IWF, including on funding.
 On age verification, the Government are committed to ensuring that children are protected from accessing inappropriate harmful content online, including online pornography.
 The judicial review mentioned by my right hon. and learned Friend the Member for Kenilworth and Southam prevents me from saying more, but the Queen’s Speech on 19 December included a commitment to improve internet safety for all and to make the UK the safest place in the world to go online.

-Tackling online harms is a key priority for this Government in order to make the internet a safer place for us all.
+Tackling online harms is a key priority for this Government to make the internet a safer place for us all.
 I close by reiterating how vital it is that we get this legislation right.
 This Government will not shy away from ensuring that we do, and that we do so quickly.

 I warmly thank all Members who have contributed to this debate, and congratulate all of them on saying so much in so little time.
 I hope that we have come together this afternoon to send a clear message about how much support there is across the Chamber for identifying not just the problem of online harms, but also the solutions.

 I am grateful to my hon.
 Friend the Minister for what he has said this afternoon.
-I am even more grateful for what I know he is going to say after this debate to his colleagues in government.
-I do not doubt for a moment his personal commitment to this agenda, but I hope that he will be able to say to others in government that there has probably never been a piece of legislation more eagerly anticipated by everyone, on both sides of this House.
+I am even more grateful for what I know he is going to say after this debate to his colleagues in Government.
+I do not doubt for a moment his personal commitment to this agenda, but I hope that he will be able to say to others in Government that there has probably never been a piece of legislation more eagerly anticipated by everyone, on both sides of the House.
 Although the Government will not get a blank cheque on this legislation—no Government could and no Government should—they will, I think, get a commitment from all parties to a proper analysis and a proper supporting examination of how we might do this effectively.
 With that encouragement, I hope that the Minister will make sure that this happens very soon.

 Question put and agreed to.